20 Cool Tourist Hotspots to Check Out On Your First West Palm Beach Vacation

 Okeeheelee Park

 Okeekeelee Park is also home to a gorgeous butterfly garden.
-Grab your camera and delight as colorful butterflies flutter above your head.
+Grab your camera and delight as colorful butterflies flutter above your head!

 Ann Norton Sculpture Gardens

 After a visit to the Norton Museum of Art, art lovers should take a jaunt southeast to the Ann Norton Sculpture Gardens.
-The gardens sit on the grounds of a lovely historic home a block from the Lake Worth Lagoon.
+The gardens sit on the grounds of a lovely historic home, a block from the Lake Worth Lagoon.
 The house once belonged to artist Ann Weaver Norton, widow of famed art collector Ralph Hubbard Norton.

 Kravis Center for the Performing Arts

 The 285-seat Rinker Playhouse features local & international musicals, comedy shows, and concerts.
-At Dreyfoos Hall, you can catch everything from jazz quartets to symphonies to rock bands.
-Or plop down in the Cabernet-style seating at the 70-seat Persson Hall for a more intimate performance.
+Check out Dreyfoos Hall to catch everything from jazz quartets to symphonies to rock bands.
+Or plop down in the Cabernet-style seating at the 70-seat Persson Hall for a more intimate performance while visiting the Kravis Center for the Performing Arts.

-West Palm Beach Green Market
+West Palm Beach GreenMarket

 Craving locally grown produce?
-West Palm Beach Green Market won’t disappoint.
-Located on S Clematis Street, the market is a fantastic outing for anyone interested in absorbing some local culture.
+The West Palm Beach GreenMarket won’t disappoint.
+Located on S Clematis Street, the market is a fantastic outing for anyone interested in absorbing local culture.

-West Palm Beach Green Market hosts more than 90 vendors.
-Goods include fruits & vegetables, freshly cut flowers & plants, homemade meats, cheeses, baked goodies, drinks, and other delicacies.
+West Palm Beach GreenMarket hosts more than 90 vendors.
+Goods include fruits and vegetables, freshly cut flowers and plants, homemade meats and cheeses, baked goodies, drinks, and other delicacies.

 Tanger Outlets Palm Beach

 Tired of splashing in the waves and soaking up the sun by the sea?
-Tanger Outlets Palm Beach make for a relaxing afternoon of retail therapy.
+Tanger Outlets Palm Beach makes for a relaxing afternoon of retail therapy.
 Whether you are looking for something specific or just browsing, the outlets offer plenty that’ll catch your eye.

-The marketplace also offers restaurants, a coffee bar, and take-out joints to tackle your post-shopping hunger.
+The Tanger Outlets Palm Beach marketplace also offers restaurants, a coffee bar, and take-out joints to tackle your post-shopping hunger.
 At night, the central courtyard transforms into a beautifully lit plaza, making it even more appealing for shoppers.

 Delray Beach

-Delray Beach offers countless ways to keep you busy.
-Hit the streets for some shopping and eating.
-You’ll love browsing its eclectic art galleries and boutique shops.
-By day, you can explore its nature preserves; by night, attend open-air concerts.
-(And, of course, you can always just slink over to the oceanfront to swim and enjoy the rays to beautiful ocean views.)
+By day, you can explore nature preserves like Wakodahatchee Wetlands or Atlantic Dunes Park; by night, attend open-air concerts.
+(And, of course, you can always slink over to the oceanfront to swim and enjoy the rays with beautiful ocean views.)

 Arthur R. Marshall Loxahatchee National Wildlife Refuge